DAIVU98/SVN-PIN-STATION/README.md

 - How to visualize the coordinate system:

   - Take Arm 1's X axis and draw a perpendicular Y axis counter-clockwise from the X axis.
 Click [here](https://automaticaddison.com/coordinate-frame-basics-and-the-right-hand-rule-of-robotics/) for the right-hand rule representation of the Oxyz coordinate system (Cartesian).
-  - The Z axis is perdendicular to both X and Y axes, pointing upwards (This can be visualized in the original JAKA App)
+  - The Z axis is perpendicular to both X and Y axes, pointing upwards (This can be visualized in the original JAKA App)
   - The original user coordinate sits right where the Arm's coordinate system is at (the one you just visualized)
   - Move forward the **X axis** by **249mm** and move downward the **Y axis** by **515mm**, push down the **Z axis** by **30mm**.
   - This leaves you with a coordinate system offset by **`[249, -515, -30]`**.